peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 identifiers does further increase discoverability, it comes with an additional maintenance burden, and a higher chance of erroneous data being published.

-There are organizations that intentionally publish multiple identifiers with different metadata properties.
-One such scenario is that incoming documents can then internally be routed based on the identifier it was sent to, for instance by publishing different GLN or IBAN numbers for different departments.
-This practice is not recommended, as the correct identifier to use must then be communicated to (potential) senders, and auto-discovery (or a naïve lookup by the sender) may result in documents being routed to the wrong internal systems, or the sender may wrongly assume that the recipient is not reachable on the network.

-It is recommended that internal routing is based on other document properties, such as the order reference or the buyer reference.
-Both within SI-UBL 2.0 and Peppol BIS 3 (the most used document types at time of writing this document) the use of order reference or buyer reference is mandatory.

 # 4. Identifier scheme(s) to use when looking up receiving trading entities